wvankoppen/Knowledge/Presentations/Stage management.md

 Ask yourself: Do sibling/child modules need this state?
  If yes, create a separate state module.

--> Keep in mind what state is needed at which places in your app
+-> Takeaway 5: Think about state scope

 ## State ownership

-Store vs ComponentStore vs Service
+Store vs ComponentStore
 - Store:
   - Centralized immutable state
   - Fits well for the hierarchy of your app, pages, routing